Skip to main content

 ./install_analytics.sh -u <user> -p <installation-dir>

-Add a New Frontend to an Existing Cluster
+Adding a New Frontend to an Existing Cluster

 Assumption: This section assumes you already have an existing working cluster with at least one frontend node.
-For this specific example, we assume you have a 4-node (BE-1, BE-2, FE-1, FE-2) working cluster that you set up in the previous section.
+For this specific example, we assume you have a 4-node (BE-1, BE-2, FE-1, FE-2) working cluster set up in the previous section.
 This example can also be applied if you have a 3-node working cluster with BE-1, BE-2, and FE-1 and are adding FE-2.

 To add a new frontend node called frontend-3 (FE-3), follow these steps: